SciNim/numericalnim/README.md

 - `.*=`, `./=` : inplace elementwise multiplication and division between `Vector`s. (not nested `Vector`s)
 - `-` : negation (-Vector).
 - `dot` : Same as `*` between `Vector`s.
 It is recursive so it will not be a matrix dot product if nested `Vector`s are used.
 - `abs` : The magnitude of the `Vector`.
 It is recursive so it may not be one of the usual norms.
+Equivalent to norm(`Vector`, 2)
 - `[]` : Use `v[i]` to get the i:th element of the `Vector`.
 - `==` : Compares two `Vector`s to see if they are equal.
 - `@` : Unpacks the Vector to (nested) seqs.
 Works with 1, 2 and 3 dimensional Vectors.
+- `^` : Element-wise exponentiation, works with natural and floating point powers, returns a new Vector object
+- `norm` : General vector norm function

 A `Vector` is created using the `newVector` proc and is passed an `openArray` of the elements:
 ```nim